Moving Beyond Bias: Can Technology Really Help?

 Changing The Game with HR, Presented by SAP

-Thursday at 11 AM Pacific Time on VoiceAmerica Business Channel
+Wednesday at 11 AM Pacific Time/2 PM Eastern Time on VoiceAmerica Business Channel

 Bonnie D. Graham